mohammed16ibraheem/safient/README.md

 - **Always learning** – AI threat analysis, address intelligence, and real-time scoring keep improving with every incident.

 ## Why We Built Safient
-I lost assets myself—one phishing link in a trusted wallet drained everything.
-Rather than accept it, I built Safient so no one else has to watch their balance disappear with zero recourse.
-Even a 1% chance to recover funds is worth giving people hope; Safient is that second chance.
+I lost everything to a single phishing link.
+Watching a trusted wallet get emptied with zero recourse changed me — I refused to accept that as the final answer.
+Safient exists so others don’t have to face that helplessness.
+Whether funds are stolen by a scam, sent to the wrong address by accident, or taken through coercion, even a small chance to recover assets matters.
+Safient gives people that chance — a safety net, a second shot, and hope when it matters most.

 ## What Problem Do We Solve?
 Victims rarely recover funds once a blockchain transaction is confirmed.
 Safient introduces a brief, AI-supervised holding phase so suspicious activity can be reversed.
 No other consumer-facing protection on Algorand offers automatic recovery with live monitoring.